raphaelcastilhoc/Test-Sample-Smart-Contracts/README.md

 ## Usage

-Here's a workflow example that utilizes the Olympix Integrated Security action with default rules and uploads the result to the GitHub Code Scanning tool.
+Here's a workflow example that utilizes the Olympix Integrated Security action with default rules and uploads the result to the GitHub Code Scanning tool (It is necessary to enable `Read and write permissions` on `Worflow permissions` to upload result to GitHub Code Scanning).

 ```shell
 name: Integrated Security Workflow